trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 ## Deliverables
 My past experience shows that I am very bad at estimating any schedules.
 In principle, the goal of this work is to replace huge tables of definite integrals, available e.g. in [2].
 In practice, this will likely turn out to be an impossible task.
 Instead, the goal should be to provide the infrastructure necessary, and to develop the codebase to such an extent that a significant portion of such integrals can be evaluated.
 It should then be easy to add further code whenever use arises.

+I have no significant plans for the summer, so I will be able to work on this project essentially full-time.
+I will keep in touch with my mentor in any way she/he prefers.

 ## Plan
 In principle, definite integration using the G-transform consists of three steps: